alokkumarr/my-big-project-/doc/development.md

         $ docker exec -it $(docker ps -ql) bash

+While inside the container, use `systemctl status saw-*` to check the status and `journalctl -u saw-*` to see logs of SAW services.

 # Making a release

 To make a release of the project, execute the following steps: